hellpig/collatz/BOINC_test/README.md

 On my local network, I could now go to
 [http://192.168.0.201/awesome](http://192.168.0.201/awesome)
 [http://192.168.0.201/awesome_ops](http://192.168.0.201/awesome_ops)
-When restarting your server, the BOINC server works even before you log into the server.
+When restarting your computer, the BOINC server works even before you log in.